 Register your Account

-Creating an online ETS account before taking GRE test is important to schedule the test, reschedule, cancel, receive the marks, sending scores to universities, etc. To register, go to the ETS website and click on ‘Create My GRE account’.
+Creating an online ETS account before taking your GRE test is important to schedule the test, reschedule, cancel, receive the marks, sending scores to universities, etc. To register, go to the ETS website and click on ‘Create My GRE account’.

 Plan your Test Date